pavittr/DevOps-Course-Starter/README.md

 ```

 Note the primary difference between the two types of test here is that whilst the unit tests use the mocked credentials, the end to end tests require a real set of Trello credentials (no changes to the main Trello board will be made).

+## Github Actions

+The repository will be automatically built onwhe a PR is created.
+If you wish to fork the repo and set up the Github actions, you will need to create secrets for the following variables:

+* TRELLO_SERVER_TOKEN
+* TRELLO_API_KEY
+* TRELLO_WORKSPACE_ID